 Who are you, and how should we talk to and about you?

-My name is Adam Vinueza.
 For Spanish speakers, my last name is pronounced bean-WAY-sah; most people just say vin-WAY-sah, and that’s fine.
 My pronouns are from the “he” family, though as a rule I don’t get wound up about how people refer to me.

 Your basic deets: where you live, what you do, your background.

 I live in Louisville, Colorado (pronounced “Lewis-ville”), a medium-sized town just outside Boulder, with my wife and our dog.
 Virtually, you can find me on Bluesky.
+My wife and I raised two boys who are adults, living their lives on opposite coasts of the US.

 My first career was as a philosophy professor; a position at the University of Colorado, Boulder is what brought me from New York City to Colorado.
 After not getting tenure, I studied some computer science and started working as a software engineer.
 For about ten years I worked on geocoders, which was super fun; these days I work on making sure Strive’s engineering teams are happily building useful things as well as they can.